 NOTE: The maximum class fee that our Planning Team recommends is $125/student/semester.
 We have found that classes that cost more than that usually do not make registration cut-offs and are commonly cancelled.
 In addition, classes that are priced below $100 are often times very popular with families.
 We encourage you to keep costs down.
 If you need to price your class at more than $125/student/semester, please contact a member of the Planning Team before submitting your class and we can discuss whether we think your class would be successful outside of our normal price range.

 *Parents have the option to pay your class fee in full on the first day of classes or 1/2 on the first day and the other 1/2 on the 5th class.
-The material fee, if any, is paid on the first class.
+The full material fee, if any, is paid on the first class.

 Parents (and Students) Can Teach, Too!